 Is your chlorinator cranked up to 100% but your pool is looking a little less than crystal clear?
 Or maybe your chlorinator salt cell is a few years old and you’re struggling to remove the deposits, even after following our guide to cleaning your chlorinator?
 Obviously, these are all signs that something is amiss but how can you tell if your chlorinator is the problem or there is some other cause?
-Here’s a quick guide to testing the efficiency of your chlorinator salt cell.
+Here’s a quick guide on how to test a salt chlorinator cell for efficiency.

 Do A Visual Check